TileDB-Inc/TileDB/CONTRIBUTING.md

 [Issue a PR from your updated TileDB fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)

 Branch conventions:
-- `main` is the mainelopment branch of TileDB, all PR's are merged into `main`.
+- `main` is the development branch of TileDB, all PR's are merged into `main`.
 - `master` tracks the latest stable / released version of TileDB.
 - `release-x.y.z` are major / bugfix release branches of TileDB.